Gregor-Davies/GEG/README.md

 - Install Node.js.
 - Install Discord.js.
 - Create a Discord token on the Discord Developer Page with all the scopes.
+- Paste your token where it says "YOUR_TOKEN" in the .env file.
 - Run the bot with: node i (In the terminal).

 Lastly don't forget to have fun!
 If you create something cool with this please link it to me and I will feature it on this page.